-Dereverberation of speech signals is becoming more important to speech enhancement with the increase in hands-free communications systems.
-Speech reverberation can be a significant problem especially in free-space systems, such as videoconferencing, laptops, and tablets where environmental echoes can be disruptive to conversations.
-With these systems, it is not the responsibility of the user to move closer to the microphone, but the responsibility of engineers to develop speech enhancement systems that provide users the freedom they desire in these environments.
+Speech reverberation can be a significant problem especially in free-space systems, such as with laptops, tablets and videoconferencing where environmental echoes can be disruptive to conversations.
+With these systems, it is not the responsibility of the user to move closer to the microphone, but for engineers to develop speech enhancement systems that provide the freedom users desire in these environments.

 - Voice Activity Detection for Dereverberation of Speech